OpenFreeEnergy/openfe/docs/guide/protocols/septop.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the :class:`SepTopProtocol <.SepTopProtocol>` the coulombic interactions of the molecules are fully turned off (annihilated) in the respective non-interacting end states.
-The Lennard-Jones interactions are instead decoupled, meaning the intermolecular interactions turned off, keeping the intramolecular Lennard-Jones interactions.
+The Lennard-Jones interactions are instead decoupled, meaning the intermolecular interactions are turned off, keeping the intramolecular Lennard-Jones interactions.

 The lambda schedule
 ~~~~~~~~~~~~~~~~~~~